glynawe/Vanilla/vanilla.md

     ConstDescription = "const" NAME "=" Constant.

 A Constant is an Expression that is evaluated by the compiler.
 The declared length of an array is example of an expression that must be constant.

-The only names allowed in a constant expression are the names of other constants and calls to standard procedures, which the compiler will have the means to evaluate.
-There is one exception: the procedure `SYSTEM_REF` may be used the create a reference to a variable.
-If that variable has subscripts then they must be constants.
+The only names allowed in a constant expression are the names of other constants and calls to standard procedures.

 A ConstDescription names a constant.
 A named constant may be described more than once, but the additional descriptions must evaluate to the same value.